Yejashi/obsidianNotes/Research/Compilers/Compiler-General.md

 - **Scope and Declaration Checking:** Verifies that variables are declared before use and are used within their scope.
 - **Semantic Error Detection:** Flags issues such as function calls with incorrect arguments or misuse of operators.

 **Output:** An annotated syntax tree with semantic information, or errors if issues are found.
+For instance, calling a function with the wrong number of arguments might be flagged here.